traindown/traindown/routes/index.md

 In order for you to have that freedom, you must be the *actual owner* of *your* data.
 With that ownership, you may choose to try different apps without fear of hostile developers locking your data away in *their* databases.

-For too long, we as software users have given away *our* data in exchange for access to software.
+For too long we as software users have given away *our* data in exchange for access to software.
 The power dynamic is vastly biased toward the Maker rather than the True Owner.
 With **Traindown**, *you* have control. *You* choose your level of sharing.
 In fact, that may be by not using software other than a text editor! *You* choose.

 <h2 class="center-text">Sound Interesting?</h2>